GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I'll bet you that from ten feet away I can tell if a program is bad.
-I might not guarantee that it is good, but if it looks bad from ten feet, I can guarantee you that it wasn't written with care.
+> ### Don't blame me for the fact that competent programming will be too difficult for "the average programmer" — you must not fall into the trap of rejecting a surgical technique because it is beyond the capabilities of the barber in his shop around the corner.
 >
-> ~ *Charles Simonyi*
+> ~ *Edsger W. Dijkstra*

 ---
 ## 🏎 Quick Facts